craigmckeachie/fall2024-workbook7/exercises/exercises.md

 1. Create a file `delete-todo.js`
    - use fetch to delete from the todo api an existing todo
 1. Return to the main room once you have completed all these steps

+## Exercise 2

+Call the api and display a list.
+Use a bootstrap `list-group`.
+Here is an [example](https://getbootstrap.com/docs/5.3/components/list-group/#checkboxes-and-radios)

+## Exercise 3
+Call the api to post a new todo.